web3/web3.js/docs/README.md

 </pre>

 Notes:
 - This will put the JavaScript tab as the default.
 This is chosen because a JavaScript project needs less configurations.
-However, if the tutorial steps involves installing and configuring TypeScript, put the `default` attribute on the TypeScript tab instead.
+However, if the tutorial steps involve installing and configuring TypeScript, put the `default` attribute on the TypeScript tab instead.
 - The attribute `groupId="prog-lang"` ensure that whenever the user press on a tab, all other tabs in the page will switch to the same selected tab.
 - The attribute `queryString` is used to let the user easily share with the selected tab preserved.
-- The attributes `attributes={{className: "javascript-tab"}}` and `attributes={{className: "typescript-tab"}}` will give the tabes a unified design that uses the official colors of JavaScript and TypeScript.
+- The attributes `attributes={{className: "javascript-tab"}}` and `attributes={{className: "typescript-tab"}}` will give the tabs a unified design that uses the official colors of JavaScript and TypeScript.
 - If you get an error like `Uncaught runtime errors`, after you added the tabs: be sure to delete all unnecessary spaces, namely any space after <TabItem ...> and before the code block, and keep only new-line character.
 This is to keep it just like the code snippet above.